Five poetic stages of healing, couples version

 You think it is justified and inevitable because of how the other person acts.

-But you cI.an begin to come back to yourself, even though it takes time and effort.
+But you can begin to come back to yourself, even though it takes time and effort.

-You can begin to recognise your response is an Instagram loop within you, independent of the other.
+You can begin to recognise your response is re-enacting your past hurts over and over.

 III